creativebuild/signal/README.md

 Open http://localhost:3000 to view the component gallery.

-To export tokens to JSON for Figma (via Tokens Studio):
+To export tokens to Variables Pro format for Figma:

 ```bash
 npm run tokens
 ```

+Output: `tokens/variables-pro.json` — Light Mode and Dark Mode in a single file, ready for Variables Pro import.

 ---